kyegomez/Med-PaLM/README.md

 At the core of the system is a large multimodal generative model which has a flexible structure allowing it to encode and interpret biomedical data.
 The model is trained on a curated dataset, the MultiMedBench, which includes 14 different tasks such as medical question answering, mammography and dermatology image interpretation, radiology report generation and summarization, and genomic variant calling.

-## Commercial Applications

-Med-PaLM has a wide range of potential commercial applications, from improving diagnostic accuracy and speed to offering new insights into complex medical cases.

-- **Clinical Diagnostics**: With its multimodal approach, Med-PaLM can provide high accuracy diagnostic solutions, integrating information from different sources such as medical imaging, patient history, and genetic data.

-- **Healthcare Research**: Med-PaLM's ability to integrate and interpret diverse datasets makes it an invaluable tool in biomedical research, enabling researchers to find novel connections and insights.

-- **Telemedicine**: By providing quick and reliable analysis of medical data, Med-PaLM can potentially play a crucial role in telemedicine, helping provide healthcare services remotely.

 ## Getting Started

 The following instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.